• Skip to main content

 Navigating Regulatory Change Together: Enhanced Translatability with MPS & In Silico

-Join our lunchtime seminar to hear industry experts discuss how microphysiological systems (MPS) have rapidly transformed our ability to accurately replicate human physiology in the lab – providing predictive, human-relevant platforms for ADME, toxicology, and disease modelling studies.
-In parallel, advances in computational and in silico techniques are facilitating the simulation of biological processes at an unprecedented scale – integrating vast datasets to predict outcomes, optimize experiments, and accelerate translation.
-Together, these approaches offer a viable alternative to animal use, as cited in recent regulatory roadmaps to phase out animal testing in USA and UK – the clock is ticking!
+In parallel, advances in computational and in silico techniques are facilitating the simulation of biological processes at an unprecedented scale – integrating datasets to predict outcomes, optimize experiments, and accelerate translational research.
+Together, these approaches offer a viable approach to reduce reliance on animal use, as cited in recent USA and UK regulatory roadmaps to phase out animal testing – the clock is ticking!

 Finally, the seminar also features an interactive discussion on future direction, delving into visionary perspectives where human biology is recapitulated and simulated with ever-increasing fidelity to support the next generation of medicine development.